diegopacheco/java-pocs/pocs/java-25-slack-clone/design-doc.md

 History pagination is cursor-based (`before=<message_id>`), newest-first, so loading older history is O(limit) and stable under concurrent writes.

-### Realtime (STOMP)
+### Realtime (raw WebSocket)

-- Endpoint: `/ws` (SockJS fallback optional).
+A single `TextWebSocketHandler` at `/ws`.
+No STOMP, no broker — the routing and subscription bookkeeping are hand-rolled in a `RealtimeRegistry`.

+- **Handshake auth**: a `HandshakeInterceptor` reads the bearer token from the `?token=` query parameter (browsers cannot set headers on a `WebSocket`), resolves the user, and stores `userId` in the session attributes.
+Unauthenticated handshakes are rejected.
+- **Registry**: `RealtimeRegistry` holds two maps — `userId -> sessions` (a user may have several tabs) and `channelId -> sessions` (active subscriptions).
+Both are concurrent and pruned on disconnect.
+- **Client → server frames** (JSON envelope `{type, ...}`):
+  - `{type:"subscribe", channelId}` — server verifies membership, then registers the session under that channel.
+Non-members are silently ignored.
-- Destinations:
+  - `{type:"unsubscribe", channelId}`.
-  - `/topic/channel.{channelId}` — new/edited messages for a channel or DM.
-  - `/user/queue/notifications` — per-user notification push (Spring user destination).
-- Subscription is authorized: a client may only subscribe to channel topics it is a member of (checked in a `ChannelInterceptor`).
+  - Heartbeat is the native WebSocket ping/pong; no app-level ping needed.
+- **Server → client frames**:
+  - `{type:"message", channelId, message}` — pushed to every session subscribed to the channel.
+  - `{type:"notification", notification}` — pushed to every session of the target user.
 - The server never trusts the client to broadcast.
-Clients send via REST; only the backend publishes to topics through `SimpMessagingTemplate`.
+Clients send messages via REST; only the backend pushes frames, looking up target sessions through the registry.

 ```mermaid
 sequenceDiagram